pimbrouwers/Falco.Markup/README.md

 ## Design Goals

 - Provide a tool to generate _any_ form of angle-bracket markup.
+- Must be [performant](#performance) and memory efficient.
 - Should be simple, extensible and integrate with existing .NET libraries.
 - Can be easily learned.

 ## Overview

-Falco.Markup is broken down into three primary modules. `Elem`, `Attr` and `Text`, which are used to generate elements, attributes and text nodes respectively.
+Falco.Markup is broken down into three primary modules, `Elem`, `Attr` and `Text`, which are used to generate elements, attributes and text nodes respectively.
 Each module contain a suite of functions mapping to the various element/attribute/node names.
 But can also be extended to create custom elements and attributes.

 Primary elements are broken down into two types, `ParentNode` or `SelfClosingNode`.